webplatformco/project-idrefs/research.md

 There were also many responses around cross-root ARIA, either mentioning ids directly, or simply mentioning cross-root ARIA as a pain point.

+#### Forms

+> ids for everything for labels even though they're siblings

+> assigning ids to labels

+> Absolute ids for label input relations.
+Wish to have relative, form - scoped binding

+> associating labels with form controls is awkward; in today's component world, i tend to avoid IDs, and wrapping inputs in labels is a poor solution

+> oohohohohohohoho SCOPED IDs AND NAMES FOR FORMS.
+Right so check this out, what it you have multiple forms gathering similar data on a page, (this is especially prevalent with micro-frontends), you need a custom ID for each field, like a name with `performance.now()` or something tagged on the end.
+But it would be really nice if you could "scope" IDs and input names to individual forms so if can reference `:form-id>input#name` rather than just a global `#name` element

+> That nesting inputs in labels have fallen out of favor and ids are wanted for nested inputs

+> associating labels via unique IDs

+> having to generate ids for datalist and label's for

+> Creating IDs in hostile component-based frameworks, so I can match labels to inputs.
+I would love to have implicit for attributes when a label/input pair is wrapped in a parent container, something like <div type="inputgroup"><label><input></div>.
+Getting my developer community to care about generating unique IDs for every input is too hard; they aren't doing it and our code is inaccessible.

+> Setting labels to the ids needed htmlFor

+> non scoped IDs

+> Manually connecting the label with the input via "for" and "ids".
+The other method of enclosing the input within the label tag is odd.
+Seems like it should be the opposite like enclosing the label tag within the input tag.
+Similar to how the details and summary tags work.

+> Label/input association with unique IDs

+> the ways to create input labels are weird. the wrapping does not always make sense to the structure and we don't always want to create ids just for the labels

+> Overreliance on IDs

+#### Interactivity

+> scoping events and ids without shadow dom

+> All the new features are using id attribute

+#### Web Components

+> Scoped ids.
+Some things require ids which must be unique to the document, but authors have know way of knowing what ifs may ultimately exist in the document when it is used.

+> state of SVG url references and canvas filter ids inside shadow DOMs

 ### 2024

 > TODO